 One important function of the organism's home (habitat or environment) is to provide the ideal temperature in which the organism can thrive.

 Humans have a way of helping themselves if it gets too cold or too hot.
 But this is not so for every living thing.
 If it is too cold or too hot, some plants will struggle to survive.

-This is same for animals too.
+This is the same for animals too.
 An ideal temperature is very important.
 Extreme temperature can wipe out an entire ecosystem.

-Temperature is affected by water, air, soil and sunlight.
+Temperature is affected by water, air, soil, and sunlight.